cloudflare/cloudflare-docs/content/fundamentals/get-started/concepts/cloudflare-challenges.md

 ## Resolve a Interactive Challenge

-If a visitor encounters an interactive challenge, Cloudflare employees cannot remove that challenge.
-Only the website owner can configure their Cloudflare settings to stop the interactive challenge to be presented.
+If a visitor encounters a challenge, Cloudflare employees cannot remove that challenge.
+Only the website owner can configure their Cloudflare settings to stop the challenge being presented.

 When observing a Cloudflare Challenge page page, a visitor could: